Paape Maa Jeevanajyothi

 Paape Maa Jeevanjyothi is an Indian Telugu language drama series airing on Star Maa from Monday to Saturday at 12:00 PM from 26 April 2021.
 It stars Pallavi Ramishetty, Priyatham and Baby Sahasra in lead roles.
 After the generation jump it is led by Hemashree and Sidharth R Swamy.
 It is also available on digital streaming platform Disney+ Hotstar.
-The main plot of the series was taken from popular Bengali language television series Maa....Tomay Chara Ghum Ashena, which aired on Star Jalsha from 19 October 2009 to 3 August 2014.
+The main plot of the series was taken from popular Bengali language television series Maa....Tomay Chara Ghum Ashena, which aired on Star Jalsha from 19 October 2009 to 3 August 2014 Monday to Saturday and ended on 30 May 2026, after which it was replaced by the serial Malli Nindu Jabili.

 Synopsis

 It is the story of a mother, Jyothi (Pallavi Ramishetty) and her daughter, Jeevana (Baby Sahasra).
 At the age of 2 years Jeevana was kidnapped by Karpagam (Mahathi) and handed over to Mallika.
 Mallika (Bhavana Samanthula) raises Jeevana and names her Kutti.
 After some series of consequences, Mallika dies due to cancer and reveals truth to Kutti about her mother.
 Kutti decided to reveal truth to Surya (Priyatham) and Jyothi but failed because of Shambu's evil actions.
 Meanwhile, she made friendship with orphan girl Malli.
 Kutti hides the truth and introduces Malli as Jyothi and Surya's biological daughter Jeevana.
 And Mallika is revealed to be Shambu Prasad's illegitimate daughter.